 - Making realistic assumptions rather than optimistic ones, predicting the future and setting SMART business objectives.

-- Highlight you team members and their capabilities
+- Highlight your team members and their capabilities